 The club has 3 key members of coaching staff, as well as support from the University of Bristol with S&C training, physiotherapy and sports massage facilities, a nutritionist and a sport psychologist.

-Ed joined UBBC in 2015, having rowed at St Edwards School Oxford, and swiftly took up a project with the women's squad.
+Ed joined UBBC in 2015 as our Development Coach.
+Having rowed at St Edwards School Oxford, and swiftly took up a project with the women's squad.
 His work has brought the standard of Bristol Women's Rowing up to a new high, culminating in a record 4th place in the Championship 8+ at BUCS Regatta 2018.
+He took on the role of Head Coach in September 2019.